shirtsgroup/LLC_Membranes/Paramaterization/README.md

     1. If it is blank, you will get a difficult-to-trace memory allocation error like "_memory allocation error for *bond_array_"
 4. Parameterize with antechamber following the <a href="http://ambermd.org/tutorials/basic/tutorial4b/">tutorial</a>.
 5. Convert the output *.prmtop and *.inpcrd files to gromacs *.gro and *.top file using acpype.py
-6. Energy minimze the new structure
+6. Energy minimize the structure
+7. Reassign partial charges using OpenEye software
+    1. Use <a href="https://docs.eyesopen.com/quacpac/molchargeusage.html">molcharge</a> which is shipped with QUACPAC
+    2. Use the <a href="https://docs.eyesopen.com/quacpac/molchargetheory.html#am1bcc-charges">am1bccsym</a> method to assign charges symmetrically after a conformational search is performed
+    3. Use insertmol2charges to replace the charges output by antechamber with those output by molcharge

-_NOTE: Steps 4 - 6 can be done automatically using param.sh_
+_NOTE: Steps 4 - 7 can be done automatically using param.sh_